LassoSoft/LassoGuide/lasso_guide_source/language/types.rst

 If the parameter is equal to the current type instance then a value of "0" should be returned.
-If the current type instance is less than the parameter then an integer less than 0 should be returned (e.g. "-1").
-If the current type instance is greater than the parameter then an integer greater than 0 should be returned (e.g. "1").
+If the current type instance is less than the parameter then an integer less than zero should be returned (e.g. "-1").
+If the current type instance is greater than the parameter then an integer greater than zero should be returned (e.g. "1").

 For example, the following ``person`` type has an ``onCompare`` method that gives ``person`` objects the ability to compare themselves with each other::